A bipartite version of the Erd\H{o}s $-$ McKay conjecture: Collected tools

 \begin{prop} Given an integer $d\geq 2$, there is an integer $n_0:=n_0(d)$ such that if $X$ is a uniformly chosen subset of $[n]$, where $n\geq n_0$, then for any integer $k$ with $0\leq k<d$ one has: \end{prop}

-To avoid an involved computational argument, we show that it can be easily deduced from a standard result about stochastic processes.
-The next few paragraphs represent a brief introduction which is given for completeness.
-For more details, the reader can refer to \cite{norris1997}.
+Comparable statements already exist in the literature (see for example Lemma 2.3 in \cite{AHK} for a more quantitative behaviour), but to keep the paper contained we outline a simple proof, showing that it can be easily deduced from a standard result about stochastic processes.
+The next few paragraphs represent a brief introduction to this topic and, for more details, the reader can refer to \cite{norris1997}.

 A \emph{Markov chain} is a sequence $\bm{X}:=(X_n)_{n\geq 0}$ of random variables taking values in some common ground set $I$ such that, for all $n\geq 1$ and $i_0,i_1,\ldots,i_{n}\in I$, one has:

 A Markov chain is called \emph{homogeneous} if, in addition, $p_{i,j}:=\bP(X_n=j|X_{n-1}=i)$ depends only on the states $i$ and $j$, not on the time $n$.
 These quantities are known as the transition probabilities of the chain.
 We are only interested in homogeneous chains and we can observe that in order to describe such a chain it is enough to have the initial distribution $\lambda$ of $X_0$, given by $\lambda_i:=\bP(X_0=i)$, and the transition matrix $P:=(p_{i,j})_{i,j\in I}$.
 Moreover, if we write $p_{i,j}^{(n)}$ for $\bP(X_{k+n}=j|X_k=i)$ then it is easy to see that $p_{i,j}^{(n)}=(P^n)_{i,j}$.